apham15/Airplane_Crashed/README.md

 ![airports-world-network](https://user-images.githubusercontent.com/63126292/100527674-00053d00-319a-11eb-8c97-93025d1dc632.png)

 ## 1. Business Understanding
+I am a traveler, who always use airplane as the main transportation to discover the world.
+And My favorite desination is Southest Asia, where I can do snokerling, kayaking, and diving.
+As a result, when I found this dataset, all my curiousities increase.
+Let's learn what was the airplane crashing from the past, I may know some insightful that would help me to decide for my future trips.
+Also, as an Asian, Chinese Zodiac is something very interesting.
+I did some fun stuff with that to learn more about the data.

 As a data scientist who loves to learn more about the dataset, I create a few question to ask myself the way I manipulate the data to bring up insightful information for business.

 1. What is the fatalities rates?
 Does it tell us anything?